Kia hohoro te whakapa ringa ki runga ki te tangata, he aha ta Paora i korero ai?

 As they ministered to the Lord, and fasted, the Holy Ghost said, Separate me Barnabas and Saul for the work whereunto I have called them.
 And when they had fasted and prayed, and laid their hands on them, they sent them away (Nga Mahi 13:2-3)

-Timothy could not reinstate a sinning elder too hastily in the church, na te whakapanga o nga ringaringa.
+Timothy could not reinstate a sinning elder too hastily in the church through the laying on of hands.

-Timothy had to be sure, that a person was godly, full of faith and the Holy Spirit, and walked after the Spirit according to the Word.
+Timothy had to be certain that a person was godly, full of faith and the Holy Spirit, and walked after the Spirit according to the Word.

-An elder had to live a holy life and be an example to the believers.
+An elder had to walk righteously and live a holy life and be an example to the believers.
 An elder couldn’t walk after the flesh in Te tutu ki te Atua I roto i te hara.

 How can an ambassador of the Kingdom of God walk after the flesh in sin?